saphanaacademy/ldap/README.md

 ALTER LDAP PROVIDER my_ldap_provider
   DEFAULT ON;
 ```
-You can query the and system views for the configuration of LDAP providers and LOOKUP URLs.
+You can query the LDAP_PROVIDERS and LDAP_PROVIDER_URLS system views for the configuration of LDAP providers and LOOKUP URLs.
 ```
 SELECT * FROM LDAP_PROVIDERS;
 SELECT * FROM LDAP_PROVIDER_URLS;